samjones00/docs/docs/_documentation/NetCore.md

 }
 ```

-This minor change was all it took to port the
+This was all it took to port the
 [Todos back-end Services](https://github.com/NetCoreApps/Todos/blob/c742da45c9a70217980c2f2b323813fe7821df06/src/Todos/Startup.cs#L61-L110)
 to run on .NET Core which was able to reuse the entire existing Service implementation as-is.